TUDSSL/TUD_ENS_Logo/README.md

 ### History

-The logo was created by Casper Dennis van Wezel and originally hosted [here](https://github.com/12casper3/ENS-Logo/).
-This repository is its cleaned and revised copy.
+The logo was created by [Casper Dennis van Wezel](https://github.com/12casper3/).
+This repository is its cleaned and revised copy of its original repository.

 ### Copyright

-Copyright (C) 2019 TU Delft Embedded and Networked Systems Group and and Casper Dennis van Wezel.
+Copyright (C) 2019 TU Delft Embedded and Networked Systems Group and Casper van Wezel.

 MIT Licence.
 See [License](https://github.com/TUDSSL/TUD_ENS_MSc_Thesis_Template/blob/master/LICENSE) file for details.